 Profits of the Company may be transferred to The Halesowen Foundation by means of a deed of covenant.
 The profits of the Company are subject to taxation although this is not payable provided that the profits are covenant to the Charity under the terms of Gift Aid.
 Profits are therefore paid to the Charity gross.
 Gift Aid is accounted for in the year funds were generated not the year it is paid across, subject to the approval of Company Directors and the Directors/Trustees of The Halesowen Foundation.
-For 2020/21 there is no covenant to this charity.
+For 2021/22 there is no covenant to this charity and indeed the charity is in the process of being wound up.